Use DRH Tools Locally

 Key Features:

-- Schema Editing: Easily modify Frictionless JSON schemas to suit your project’s requirements.
+- Schema Editing: Modify Frictionless JSON schemas to suit your project’s requirements.

-- Load and Preview Data: Visualize and inspect CSV files in a user-friendly interface.
+- Load and Preview Data: Visualize and inspect CSV files before ingestion.

 - Validate Against Schema: Perform schema validation using the Frictionless JSON specification.